 What is Samosa called in English?

 I don’t know if there is a word for ‘Samosa’ in the English language.
-To understand it better, you can imagine samosa as a fried or baked dish similar to a stuffed pastry with a savory filling.
+To understand it better, you can imagine samosa as fried or baked dish similar to a stuffed pastry with a savory filling.

 Who invented the samosa?
-Which country invented samosa?

-How do you make crispy samosa dough?
+How do you make dough to prepare crispy samosa?

 How to keep samosas crispy for a long time?